Show All Answers

 2.1.
-Starting New Service: Application forms are available at both CFPUA offices and on the Applications and Forms page.
+Starting New Service: Application forms are available at both CFPUA offices and on our Applications & Forms page.
 Or you can call the Customer Service number to complete an application over the phone, provided the building already has water service.
 You will need to pay an application fee and if you have had a history of credit offenses with CFPUA, you may be required to pay a deposit.
 A customer service representative will contact you to arrange a time to turn water service on.
 You or a responsible person must be on the premises when the technician arrives to turn the water on.
 Once the water is turned on, that responsible person should verify that the water service is indeed working and that all faucets are turned off and all connections to appliances such as washing machines and ice makers are secure.
 CFPUA will not be responsible for damage to property caused by open spigots or cracked hoses.
 To prevent damage to your hot water heater, you or the other responsible person should also make sure the water valve to the hot water heater is open and that the electric current to the appliance is not turned on until there is enough water inside.

 2.2.
 Social Security and Drivers License Numbers: The application form asks for identifying information to give assurance that CFPUA will be paid for utility services.
 You do not need to disclose this information, but if you don’t, you may need to pay a deposit before utility service is provided.